-Otto has an outstanding asset base that generates meaningful cash flow and has significant long-term value.
-Our recent discoveries at Eaves, Mosquito Bay West and Oyster Bayou South, together with recompletion activities at South Marsh 71 and Green Canyon 21, further boost the cash flow outlook and are a ready demonstration of our ability to add value to the base business.
+Otto has an outstanding asset base that generates meaningful cash flow with significant long-term value.
+Recent discoveries at Eaves, Mosquito Bay West and Oyster Bayou South, together with planned recompletion activities at South Marsh 71 and Green Canyon 21, will further boost cash flow outlook and are an example of our ability to add value to the base business.